Skip to Main Content

 Massachusetts Tests for Educator Licensure

 MTEL is a suite of computer-based licensure tests required for prospective educators seeking Initial teaching licences in Massachusetts.
 Tests cover the Communication & Literacy Skills requirement plus subject-specific content knowledge and pedagogy.
+As of May 2026, some candidates may qualify to waive the Communication & Literacy Skills requirement entirely under a new alternative licensure pathway.

-Massachusetts Department of Elementary and Secondary Education (DESE), administered by Pearson United States
+Massachusetts Department of Elementary and Secondary Education (DESE), administered by Pearson United States Official Site

 Free Practice Tests & Papers